"Cooler By The Lake"

 2019 Lake Superior Fishing Log

 Information on tagging.
 About 5 of us local fishermen participated in a Michigan DNR Lake Trout Hooking-Mortality 6-year study being conducted in Marquette (Lake Superior) beginning in 2010.
 This unique study determines hooking-mortality rates of lake trout to help DNR biologists evaluate whether certain size limits are having the desired management outcome.
 The tagging portion has ended in 2013 but data was collected on recaptured Lakers through 2015.
 Click here for my highlights during the study.
 The study has been completed and published.
-I hope to post links to the complete study here soon.
+Finally I got a copy of the article that appeared in the Steelheader Magazine in 2018.
+Click here to see the article in PDF format.

 Click here to see last year's log - 2018 or click here choose prior year fishing reports